It’s never been simpler to switch broadband – and get a guaranteed speed

 Your provider should always provide a minimum guaranteed speed for your broadband service.

-You can check what speed you’re getting by using Ofcom’s broadband speed checker.
+You can check what speed you’re getting by using an Ofcom accredited price comparison site such as Broadband.co.uk, broadbandchoices.co.uk and Simplifydigital.
 If you want to run the most accurate possible speed test, use a computer or tablet that can be connected to your router with an ‘ethernet’ cable, as wifi can slow down the signal.

 To find out what speed you should be getting, check your contract or ask your provider.